-An evidence-based approach to understanding and improving exercise counselling for adults with spinal cord injury
+Full study title: An evidence-based approach to understanding and improving exercise counselling for adults with spinal cord injury.

 Why should you participate in this study?

-Your participation in this research study will help us to better understand barriers, needs and preferences related to providing and improving SCI-specific exercise counselling.
-By participating in this study, you will help to inform the development and implementation of evidence-based training modules on best-practices for SCI-specific exercise counseling.
+Your participation in this research study will help us to better understand experiences, perceptions and preferences of adults with SCI who received physical activity counselling support.
+By participating in this research, you will help to inform the development of modules to train counsellors best-practices for SCI physical activity counselling.
 By doing so, you can contribute to improving the exercise counselling services for adults with SCI.

-- are planning to provide professional guidance or counselling to one or more clients in the next 12 months on starting and/or maintaining a physically active lifestyle.
-This can include guidance or support as part of the SCI peer mentorship program; AND
+- have received professional guidance or counselling in the past 12 months on starting, changing and/or maintaining a physically active lifestyle.
+This can include guidance from an occupational therapist, recreation therapist, physiotherapist or SCI peer mentor; AND

 - are over the age of 18; AND